Juan-Jones/blogsphere/content/blog/freelancer-websites-and-resources.md

 - ProBlogger Job Board: Known for its blogging and writing opportunities, ProBlogger lists freelance writing gigs.
 - GrowthMentor: Focused on mentorship and advice, GrowthMentor allows freelancers to offer consulting services.
 - We Work Remotely: Listing remote jobs across multiple industries, including freelance opportunities.
-- Pangara: Targeting software developers and engineers, Pangara connects freelancers with tech projects.
+- Pangara: Targeting software developers and engineers, [Pangara](https://pangara.com) connects freelancers with tech projects.
 - CrowdSource: Providing freelance opportunities in content creation, data processing, and moderation.
 - CatalyzeX: Targeting data scientists and AI professionals, CatalyzeX hosts freelance projects in research and development.
 - OnSite: Specializing in providing on-site gigs for freelancers, particularly in events, marketing, and promotions.
 - StartUpLift: Offering website testing and feedback gigs for freelancers interested in user experience analysis.
 - Workhoppers: Focusing on local freelance opportunities, Workhoppers connects freelancers with businesses needing on-site assistance.
 - ProZ: A platform for freelance translators, ProZ offers translation projects in various languages and domains.
-- Envato Studio: Known for design and web development services, Envato Studio provides freelance gigs.
 - Wono: Offering a platform for freelancers to exchange their skills and services without traditional currency.
-- Catalant: Specializing in business strategy and consulting, Catalant connects freelancers with corporate projects.
 - X-Team: Targeting developers and tech professionals, X-Team offers remote freelance opportunities.
 - Codestunts: Focused on freelance coding and programming projects across various languages and frameworks.
 - Ureed: Global platform catering to Arabic content creators, offering freelance opportunities in writing, translation, and design.